Ess Bouquet by The Crown Perfumery Co. {Perfume Review & Musings}

 Bayley's_Ess Bouquet.jpg

-It is important to stress that there was not just one Ess.
-Bouquet fragrance, but rather an original recipe, which came to undergo many variations while keeping the same name.
-It became somewhat of a generic designation like “cologne” is and so there were “Ess.
-Bouquet Perfumes” in the plural.
-Obviously, when a fragrance is popular, one does not necessarily wish to keep it unchanged but rather there exists the wish to ameliorate it, to make it prosper further, and to explore its possibilities in order to recruit wearers more widely.
+When a fragrance is that popular, one does not necessarily wish to keep it unchanged but rather there exists the wish to ameliorate it, to make it prosper further, and to explore its possibilities in order to recruit wearers more widely.
 This type of practice puts in perspective contemporary demands on the distinctiveness and even uniqueness of a scent, which would be to ignore a tradition of perfumery that has progressed through the dynamic of variation rather than creation.
 The practice continues of course, but the discourse has evolved.

 The basic ingredients of an Ess.
 Bouquet perfume were bergamot, lemon, orris root powder, rose, ambergris.
 Variations appeared which included the additions of jasmine, vanilla, musk.
 Even more complex formulas would have additional citrus, like orange peel, additional floral essences, like ylang-ylang, neroli, rose geranium, woods and spices like sandalwood and cinnamon.